hatedabamboo/notes.hatedabamboo.me/docs/posts/gitlab-ci-variables-from-parameter-store.md

   - gitlab
   - cicd
   - secrets
+title: "Using AWS Parameter Store instead of Gitlab CICD Variables"
 ---
-# Using AWS Parameter Store instead of Gitlab CICD Variables

 This note is dedicated to showing how one can store CI/CD variables and secret values inside AWS Parameter Store (or Secrets Manager) and use them within Gitlab CI.